katzer/fifa/README.md

     $ fifa -f=tns db-package
     (DESCRIPTION=(ADDRESS_LIST=(ADDRESS=(PROTOCOL=TCP)(HOST=host.de)(PORT=1234)))(CONNECT_DATA=(SID=hostid)))

 Passing ids is optional.
-If no ids are specified, then _ff_ executes the request for all found planets.
+If no ids are specified, then _fifa_ executes the request for all found planets.

 Get the type: